 1) An experienced agent should be hired to provide you with a realistic value on your home.
-The first step in this process is to have them do a complete walk-thru of the home, making sure they see all floors from the basement to the attic.
-In addition, a thorough investigation of the exterior needs to be conducted which includes the roof, windows, landscaping, paint, decks, etc. Finally, a survey of the neighborhood and the surrounding homes needs to be done to compensate for the location.
+The first step in this process is to have them do a complete walk-through of the home, making sure they see all floors from the basement to the attic.
+In addition, a thorough investigation of the exterior needs to be conducted which includes the roof, windows, landscaping, paint, decks, etc.

-2) Find as many sold and pending properties that are similar to your home over the last 3 months and start to compare and contrast them.
+2) Find as many sold and pending properties that are similar to your home over the last 3-6 months and start to compare and contrast them.
 Obviously, the same style homes should be used whenever possible.
 As an example, if your home is an 1820’s colonial, then other 100+ year old colonials should be used.
-The same holds true if you have a townhome built in 2006, then other condos that are less than 7 years old should be used as comparables.
+The same holds true if you have a condominium that is less than 10 years old; comparables of a similar age should only be used in the analysis.

 You can list your property for any price but the ones that have sold or are under agreement are the only homes worth comparing to.
 Too many times we will see sellers using properties that are currently on the market and not selling as benchmarks for pricing their home.
 You also don’t need to knowingly overprice your home to have some so-called room for negotiating.
 This actually allows the opposite to take place since buyers don’t like to look at overpriced property and will not even view it if the price is off.
 Countless homes everyday receive offers at full price, and some even over asking.
-Of course, you may get an aggressive offer but those can even be negotiated if they are just testing the waters.
 We always say, “Don’t worry about where a Buyer starts, worry about where they end up.”
 Overpricing though, will eliminate the possibility of ever getting an offer!

 Myths You Should Ignore When Pricing Your Home:

 1) Assessed Value.
-Assessed value should never be used as some reference point for value.
-It has absolutely no relevance on value and is simply used as a tax generator for the town.
+Assessed value should rarely be used as some reference point for value.
+It has little relevance on value and is simply used as a tax generator for the town.

 3) List Price for Neighbor’s Home.
 “The neighbor’s home is listed for this much and mine is better.”
 Unless the home is under agreement or sold do not give it a second thought.
 As we mentioned earlier, you can list your home for anything, but it doesn’t mean it will sell for that.

 5) Value Given at Refinancing.
-A value that was given during a refinance years back or even recently is no indicator of what a buyer will actually pay for the home today.
+A value that was given during a refinance years back or even recently may not be what a buyer will actually pay for the home today.